-The Operational Risk Management Framework is defined within MUS(EMEA)'s policies and detailed standards, and comprises of the following key elements:
+The Operational Risk Management Framework is defined within the Group's policies and detailed standards, and comprises of the following key elements:

-- Governance: The Operational Risk Governance Structure outlines the committees and meetings through which key risk and control concerns and incidents are escalated, risk management action is driven and risk management decisions are made - Risk appetite: MUS(EMEA) has defined its Operational Risk Appetite in both quantitative and qualitative terms, reflecting both the financial and non-financial impacts that can arise from operational risk - Self-assessments: Managers within MUS(EMEA) assess the effectiveness of their controls at mitigating the key operational risks, relative to MUS(EMEA)'s appetite - Key control attestations: Managers confirm regularly that their key controls have operated correctly - Scenario analysis: MUS(EMEA) uses scenario analysis to assess the risks of extreme but plausible events - Key risk & control indicators: MUS(EMEA) uses metrics to monitor its operational risk profile and to alert management when risk levels exceed acceptable ranges - Incidents & losses: MUS(EMEA) systematically collects details of both operational risk losses (or gains) above a certain threshold and details of incidents, even if they have not led to losses (or gains) and root cause analysis where applicable - Remedial actions: Progress in completing remedial actions is tracked and reported - Reporting: The operational risk function and management uses reports to understand, monitor, manage and control operational risks - Insurance policies: As part of its risk management approach, MUS(EMEA) uses insurance to mitigate the impact of some operational risks - Training: Staff are required to undertake annually mandatory on-line operational risk awareness training.
+- Governance: The Operational Risk Governance Structure outlines the committees and meetings through which key risk and control concerns and events are escalated, risk management action is driven and risk management decisions are made - Risk appetite: The Group has defined its Operational Risk Appetite in both quantitative and qualitative terms, reflecting both the financial and non-financial impacts that can arise from operational risk - Risk and Control Self-Assessments (RCSAs): Departments within the Group assess the operational risks they face, and the effectiveness of their controls at mitigating that mitigate those key operational risks, relative to the Group's appetite - Self-Identified Issues (SIIs): Departments identify, record and manage the remediation of deficiencies and/or weaknesses in their risk and control environments - Key control attestations: Managers confirm regularly that their key controls have operated correctly - Scenario analysis: The Group uses scenario analysis to assess the risks of extreme but plausible events - Key risk & control indicators: The Group uses metrics to monitor its operational risk profile and to alert management when risk levels exceed acceptable ranges - Internal Operational Risk Events: The Group systematically collects details of both operational risk losses (or gains) above a certain threshold and details of incidents, even if they have not led to losses (or gains) and root cause analysis where applicable - External Operational Risk Events: Business and support departments use information obtained from external events to assess their own risk profile, understand "lessons learned" and evaluate and adapt their current control environment from events which have impacted similar firms' business processes - · Remedial actions: Progress in completing remedial actions is tracked and reported - Reporting: The operational risk department and management uses reports to understand, monitor, manage and control operational risks - Insurance policies: As part of its risk management approach, the Group uses insurance to mitigate the impact of some operational risks - Training: Staff are required to undertake annually mandatory on-line operational risk awareness training.

-MUS(EMEA) has a dedicated operational risk management department.
-Issues of significance are escalated to the Joint Operational Risk and Controls Committee ("JORCC"), which reports to the JRMC and meets on a monthly basis
+The Group has a dedicated Operational Risk Management department.
+Issues of significance are escalated to the Joint Operational Risk and Controls Committee ("JORCC"), which reports to the JRMC and meets on a monthly basis.